The amount of money borrowed on a loan.

 Assuming the lender allows a maximum credit limit of up to 85% of your home’s value and your home appraises for $300,000, if you owe $150,000 on your current mortgage you may qualify for a credit line amount of up to $105,000. ($300,000 x 85% = $255,000 - $150,000 = $105,000)

 The draw period.
-The “draw period” is the period of time during which you can pay for expenses with your home equity line of credit.
+The “draw period,” or borrow period, is the period of time during which you can access your funds to pay for expenses with your home equity line of credit.
 Depending on the terms, the draw period will vary, but typically it will be up to 10 years.
 You’ll receive home equity line checks and/or a home equity line access card to pay for expenses.
 At Bank of America, Online Banking is another helpful way to access your home equity line allowing you to easily transfer funds to your checking account.
 When you pay for expenses and have borrowed against your home equity line of credit, you’ll receive a monthly bill with a required minimum payment, similar to the way you would for a credit card.
 It’s essential to make your payments on time, and highly advisable to pay more than the minimum (especially if that minimum covers interest only), so that you’re paying down your principal.
 This may not only reduce your overall debt more quickly, it may also help you save on the interest you pay.

 The interest.
-You will be charged interest for any money that you borrow against your credit line.
+You will be charged interest for any money you borrow against your credit line.
 Because home equity lines of credit have variable interest rates, your interest rate may vary from month to month.
 Since it is technically a home loan, the interest paid on a home equity line of credit is usually tax deductible, so you could potentially save on the interest you pay (everyone’s situation is different, so you should talk to your tax advisor regarding interest deductibility for your personal situation).
 Be aware that lenders have the right to modify your credit line at their discretion by decreasing the amount of funds available.
 In such cases, they are obliged to inform their customers of these changes to their credit limits.
 Some home equity lines of credit have an option during the loan term to convert all or a portion of the outstanding variable rate balance to a fixed rate.
-Bank of America home equity lines of credit include this fixed-rate conversion option.
+Bank of America home equity lines of credit include this Fixed-Rate Loan Option.

 The repayment period.
 Home equity lines of credit have an “end of draw” date, after which you may no longer borrow against your home equity line of credit.
 On this date, the repayment period also begins, which is typically about 15 years.
 During the repayment period, you’ll be required to make the monthly principal and interest payments needed to fully pay off the home equity line of credit by the end of the repayment period.